lzanini/mdbook-katex/README.md

 ## Custom macros

-Custom Latex macros must be defined in a `.txt` file, according to the following pattern
+Custom LaTex macros must be defined in a `.txt` file, according to the following pattern

 ```txt
 \grad:{\nabla}